AIR-DI/D2C/docs/developer.rst

 Add RL Algorithm
 ------------------

 The working directory of the RL algorthm module is ``d2c/models``.
 There are several subfolders to classify the RL algorithms.
 All the algorithms are inherited from the base class :class:`~d2c.models.base.BaseAgent`.
-The relationship between the ``BaseAgent`` and the different classes RL algorithm is shown in figure below:
+The relationship between the ``BaseAgent`` and the different classes RL algorithms is shown in figure below:

 .. figure:: ./images/algorithms.png